 “Okay, but why?
 Do you believe that doing so would upset your customers?”

 I then appealed to her to make an experiment in the extension of democracy.

 After some hesitation she agreed to the following terms: I would sit in the front of the restaurant for ten minutes, during which time I would not eat my hamburger.
 We would count the number of people who left or did not come in because of me.
 If we saw one such person, I would leave.

 If we did not, I could eat my hamburger.

 I waited 15 minutes.
 Then she approached me, picked up the cold hamburger, placed a hot one before me, and said simply, “What will you have to drink with it?”

-I have been given to understand by Negroes and whites who live in that town that Mrs. Duffy continues to serve Negroes without embarrassment or conflict, which is indeed a courageous thing in the circumstances.
+I have been given to understand that Mrs. Duffy continues to serve everyone without embarrassment or conflict, which is indeed a courageous thing in these circumstances.